 Transforming the Westmead Health Precinct into an innovative, contemporary and integrated community

-As part of a program of improved healthcare facilities for patients, families and staff across the network – the CASB is set to deliver new and expanded health services for our state’s children.
+As part of a program of improved healthcare facilities for patients, families and staff across the Sydney Children's Hospitals Network – the redevelopment program will deliver new and expanded health services for our state’s children.

 In March 2019, the NSW Government announced $619 million for a new Paediatric Services Building and car parking for The Children’s Hospital at Westmead.

-The new Paediatric Services Building, pending business case approval, is expected to feature an expansion of acute paediatric services.
+The new Paediatric Services Building, will feature an expansion of acute paediatric services.
 This includes Operating Theatres, Neonatal Intensive Care Unit, Paediatric Intensive Care Unit, Cancer services and Pharmacy.